Propagation of laser-generated GHz surface acoustic wavepackets in FeRh/MgO(001) below and above the antiferromagnetic-ferromagnetic phase transition: Discussion

-For all signals present in Fig.~\ref{fig_dispersion}(a), the phase velocity decreases with increasing wavenumber $k$, accounting for the chirped pulse shapes observed in Fig.~\ref{fig_signals}(b,c) and Fig.~\ref{fig_2D}(b,d,f), where higher-frequency components trail in the pulse tail.
-This also explains the higher SAW velocities compared to the ones reported recently in Ref.~\cite{Previous} for the same sample, but with larger wavenumbers.
+For all signals present in Figure~\ref{fig_dispersion}(a), the phase velocity decreases with increasing wavenumber $k$, accounting for the chirped pulse shapes observed in Figure~\ref{fig_signals}(b,c) and \ref{fig_2D}(b,d,f), where higher-frequency components trail in the pulse tail.
 The extracted dispersions do not show a clear dependence on the phase of the FeRh film.
-Velocities along the MgO[110] direction are clearly higher than along MgO[100], in agreement with Fig.~\ref{fig_speed}(b) and the known anisotropy of bare MgO(001) \cite{Lee_MgO_SAW_1995}.
-The slope $dv_p/dk$ is slightly higher for the wavevectors along MgO[110] (see Table~\ref{tab:params}).
+Velocities along the MgO[110] direction are clearly higher than along MgO[100], in agreement with Figure~\ref{fig_speed}(b) and the known anisotropy of bare MgO(001) \cite{Lee_MgO_SAW_1995}.
+The slope $dv_p/dk$ is slightly higher for the wavevectors along MgO[110] (see \textbf{Table~\ref{tab:params}}).

 Numerical calculations of SAW dispersion in the FeRh/MgO system were performed by solving the elastic wave propagation equation \cite{FARNELL197235,Viktorov_book_SAW} while accounting for the anisotropy of both the film and the substrate.
 In the calculations, we used the known elastic tensor of MgO \cite{Lee_MgO_SAW_1995} and a recently reported elastic tensor for a thin FeRh film \cite{Ourdani_2024}.
 Both phases of FeRh were considered, while the temperature dependence of the elastic parameters of MgO was neglected.
-The calculated phase velocity dispersion $v_p(k)$ for the lowest quasi-Rayleigh mode is shown in Fig.~\ref{fig_dispersion}(b) for wavevectors along the MgO[100] (solid lines) and MgO[110] (dashed lines) directions, for both phases of FeRh.
+The calculated phase velocity dispersion $v_p(k)$ for the lowest quasi-Rayleigh mode is shown in Figure~\ref{fig_dispersion}(b) for wavevectors along the MgO[100] (solid lines) and MgO[110] (dashed lines) directions, for both phases of FeRh.